 The regions offering is further strengthened by a globally operating, well-developed, and flexible supply chain underpinned by a diverse talent pool.
 This is fed by a steady stream of highly qualified marine renewable and engineering graduates, many of whom are educated at Exeter University’s Cornwall campus and Plymouth University.
 The Hayle Marine Renewables Business Park is a state of the art office and industrial complex specifically for use by marine renewable technology businesses.

-Cornwall not only offers fantastic Marinetech resources, but is set to become a world leader in SMART grid technology and has embarked on ambitious projects involving the Internet of Things.
-Furthermore, the introduction of Marine-i, a collaboration between the Universities of Exeter and Plymouth, The Cornwall College Group, Cornwall Marine Network, Cornwall Development Company and the Offshore Renewable Energy Catapult is helping to bolster the regions existing strength in the sector.
+Cornwall not only offers fantastic marine technology resources but is set to become a world leader in SMART grid technology and has embarked on ambitious projects involving the Internet of Things.
+Furthermore, the introduction of Marine-i, a collaboration between the Universities of Exeter and Plymouth, The Cornwall College Group, Cornwall Marine Network, Cornwall Development Company and the Offshore Renewable Energy Catapult is helping to bolster the regions existing strength in the marine engineering sector.